nf-core/tools/docs/lint_errors.md

             { [[ ${{github.event.pull_request.head.repo.full_name}} == <repo_name>/<pipeline_name> ]] && [[ $GITHUB_HEAD_REF = "dev" ]]; } || [[ $GITHUB_HEAD_REF == "patch" ]]
       ```

 4. `awstest.yml`: Triggers tests on AWS batch.
-As running tests on AWS incurs costs, they should be only triggered on `push` to `master` and `release`.
+As running tests on AWS incurs costs, they should be only triggered on `workflow_dispatch`.
+This allows for manual triggering of the workflow when testing on AWS is desired.
+You can trigger the tests by going to the `Actions` tab on the pipeline GitHub repository and selecting the `nf-core AWS test` workflow on the left.
-    * Must be turned on for `push` to `master` and `release`.
+    * Must not be turned on for `push` or `pull_request`.
-    * Must not be turned on for `pull_request` or other events.
+    * Must be turned on for `workflow_dispatch`.

 ### GitHub Actions AWS full tests

 Additionally, we provide the possibility of testing the pipeline on full size datasets on AWS.
 This should ensure that the pipeline runs as expected on AWS and provide a resource estimation.
-The GitHub Actions workflow is: `awsfulltest.yml`, and it can be found in the `.github/workflows/` directory.
+The GitHub Actions workflow is `awsfulltest.yml`, and it can be found in the `.github/workflows/` directory.
-This workflow incurrs higher AWS costs, therefore it should only be triggered on `release`.
+This workflow incurrs higher AWS costs, therefore it should only be triggered on `release` and `workflow_dispatch`.
+You can trigger the tests by going to the `Actions` tab on the pipeline GitHub repository and selecting the `nf-core AWS full size tests` workflow on the left.
 For tests on full data prior to release, [Nextflow Tower](https://tower.nf) launch feature can be employed.

 `awsfulltest.yml`: Triggers full sized tests run on AWS batch after releasing.

-* Must be only turned on for `release`.
+* Must be only turned on for `release` and `workflow_dispatch`.
-* Should run the profile `test_full`.
+* Should run the profile `test_full` that should be edited to provide the links to full-size datasets.
 If it runs the profile `test` a warning is given.

 ## Error #6 - Repository `README.md` tests ## {#6}